 PRREP Outcomes

 The mentoring and structure of PRREP create a strong academic ethos in our training program that has allowed them to thrive.
 Their accomplishments have been amazing.
 In addition to winning awards and presenting their work at national and international meetings, they have co-authored a very large number of research articles.
-Since its inception in 2016, our PRREP trainees have been authors on over 100 publications, and 16 have opted for a career in academic psychiatry, with the vast majority choosing to undergo extensive research training via a T32 training grant mechanism.
+Since its inception in 2016, our PRREP trainees have been authors on over 100 publications, over 20 have opted for a career in academic psychiatry, with many choosing to undergo additionally research training via a T32 training grant mechanism, resulting in multiple foundation grants, mentored K-awards, and several graduates already transitioning into R level funding.

 Additional information can be found under our Fellowship pages HERE.